fluffymadness/pileMD-Mobile/Readme.md

 - basic folderbrowsing
 - alphabetical sorting (racks, notebooks, notes)
 - note-detail list-view

+Notes Functionality

 - basic note creation
 - basic notes editing
 - basic note viewing
+- notes deletion
+- basic conflict handling (when creating note with same filename, change filename of existing note etc)

+Notebook Functionality

+- Notebook Creation
+- Notebook Deletion

+Rack Functionality

+- Rack Viewing

 It is in alpha state, so some features are missing or do not work as expected.

+TODO

+Racks

+- Add functionality for creating/renaming/removing racks

+Notebooks

+- Add functionality for renaming notebooks
+- Add are you sure dialog when removing a notebooks

+Notes

+- Add are your sure dialog when removing a note